KangchengHou/admix-kit/README.md

 ```

 ## Quick start (Python API)
 **Note that `admix-kit` is in development and python API is subject to change.
-If this is a concern, please only use command line interface (which is currently more stable).
+You may prefer command line interface which is currently more stable.
 Meanwhile, any suggestion / bug report and pull request is welcome.**

 Central in python API is the `admix.Dataset` class, which support various convenient operations for manipulating large on-disk data sets.
 Have a try on the following example in Jupyter notebook.